 Leather is tough and resilient, but it isn’t impervious to damage.
-Leather needs to be treated with care, kept clean and protected from stains, drying, UV light, scuffs, tears, burns and scratches.
+Leather needs to be treated with care, kept clean and protected from sweat, body oils, dust, stains, heat, UV light, and damage.

 Follow the care instructions provided by the manufacturer.

 Keep your furniture at least 30cm away from any source of heat.